Medicare parts A and B cover knee replacement surgery that a doctor considers medically necessary.

 Doctors sometimes recommend outpatient surgery instead of the traditional inpatient surgery.

 Anyone opting for outpatient surgery can choose between an ambulatory surgical center — where people undergo surgery but stay no longer than 24 hours — and a hospital outpatient department.

 The surgical procedure is the same for inpatients and outpatients.
 The differences involve the preparation for the surgery, the length of the hospital stay, and the location of postoperative recovery.

 Doctors also refer to knee replacement surgery as “total knee replacement,” “total knee arthroplasty,” and “arthroplasty of the knee.”

 Many factors contribute to the total cost of this major surgery.
 These include:

-- the number of imaging scans a doctor takes before, during, and after the procedure
+- the number of scans before, during, and after the procedure

-- any medications prescribed for pain relief, to prevent infection, and to decrease the risk of blood clots
+- any medications for pain relief, to prevent infection, and to reduce the risk of blood clots

 - physical therapy services during recovery